Use case #0002

 Agent's final pass/refer/fail decision — signed and timestamped

-The final outcome of every V-CIP session is a human decision by the authorised official.
+The final outcome of every V-CIP session is a human decision by the authorized official.
 The AI provides the compliance summary, the flag summary, and a recommendation — but the determination is entered by the agent, signed with their employee credentials, and timestamped in the session record.
-This decision cannot be automated and is the regulatory basis for the KYC completion.
+This decision cannot be automated and is the regulatory basis for the KYC / CIP completion.

 → Human only · Sole decision authority · Cannot be delegated to AI · Signed in session record